Wikia/mobile-wiki/README.md

 * `npm run test` - run tests
 * `npm run linter` - run ESLint on all js files
 * `npm run clean` - remove all dependencies and build directory
-* `npm run clean-deep` - remove all dependencies, remove build directory and clean the cache
 * `npm run svgo` - optimize all SVG files in the repository (check out `tasks/optimize-svg.sh` for details and configuration)
 * (Experimental) `npm run fastboot-debug` - build and run application in debugging mode.
 Server side code can be interrupted by debuggers.